LeSmurk/CraigieDev/_pages/ecstasks.md

 ![TaskComponents]({{ "/assets/ECSTasks/TaskComponents.png" | relative_url }})

 ## TaskTransitionComponent ##
-We use this as our method of determining when a task is finished.
+This is the same as the behaviour tree implementation, it helps us to determine when a task is finished.
-The task system goes through every entity with a TaskTreeComponent and a TaskTransitionComponent, using the condition passed to the transition component to determine which node to move to next in the tree held by the tree component.
-It then adds that new component type to the entity and removes the TaskTransitionComponent.

-_More info could be given to the task transition component and then that could be given to the new component when it is added but I found that for this test it wasn't needed._
+_More info could be given to the task transition component and then that could be given to the new component when it is added (like the behaviour tree does) but I found that for this FSM test it wasn't needed._

 Previously I had this doing an "any_of" check that would see if any of the Task type components were on the entity but found a dedicated task transition component to be the easiest.
 It allows allows for more functionality as we could implement more features into the transition to make it slower between transitions etc.